-Thanks to our new modelling of cluster members, we can estimate the stellar-to-subhalo mass relations (SsHMR) with the double power-law defined in Sect.~\ref{sect:cluster_member_definition} for the most central galaxies in clusters.
+Thanks to our new cluster member modelling, we can estimate the stellar-to-subhalo mass relations (SsHMR) with the double power-law defined in Sect.~\ref{sect:cluster_member_definition} for satellite galaxies in cluster cores.
+In the context of the SsHMR in cluster, satellite galaxies refer to gravitationally bound subhaloes of a cluster-size halo, which in our case translate to the cluster members without the central galaxy/BCG.
 Such relations are measured in cosmological simulations, and they should vary during the infall of galaxies within their host cluster \citep{niemiec2019}: the increase of stellar mass stops as galaxies are quenched by the cluster environment, while the outside-in stripping of DM by tidal forces of the cluster decreases sub-halo masses.
 In addition, self-interacting DM could cause an additional ‘evaporation’, thus further decreasing sub-halo masses during their infall \citep{Bhattacharyya2022, Sirks2022}.
 As galaxies that have spent a longer time in their host cluster tend to be located closer to the core, precisely measuring the radial evolution of the SsHMR could allow us to quantify the impact of tidal stripping, as well as possible evaporation due to DM self-interactions.
-Stacked galaxy-galaxy weak lensing analyses have put some constraints on the SsHMR \citep{Li2016, sifon2015, niemiec2017, sifon2018, Wang2024}, but these measurements do not reach the cluster core, where the effects of stripping should be the highest.
+Stacked galaxy-galaxy weak lensing analyses have placed some constraints on the SsHMR \citep{Li2016, sifon2015, niemiec2017, sifon2018, Wang2024}, but these measurements do not reach the cluster core, where stripping effects should be highest.
 To make the fairest comparisons, the types of galaxies (i.e. early or late type galaxies) and their distances to the cluster core should be considered \citep{niemiec2022}.
-In particular, \citet{niemiec2022} reported a double power-law fit of the SsHMR for central galaxies in the IllustrisTNG \citep{Pillepich2018,Weinberger2017} simulation.
-They reported the fit of the whole sample of central galaxies but also for different subsets depending on the galaxy type, redshift bin or the galaxy distance to the cluster core.
+In particular, \citet{niemiec2022} reported a double power-law fit of the SsHMR for satellite galaxies in the IllustrisTNG \citep{Pillepich2018,Weinberger2017} simulation.
+They reported the fit for the whole sample of satellite galaxies, as well as for different subsets based on galaxy type, redshift bin, or distance to the cluster core.
 Hence, to match the sample of galaxies considered from IllustrisTNG to our observational measurements, we combine different SsHMR to match the properties of our sample.
-We sample $1000$ SsHMRs, where $19$ per cent of the sample follows the SsHMR for central late-type galaxies.
-This proportion matches the proportion of late-type galaxies in our cluster member sample as found by visual inspection.
+We sample $1000$ SsHMRs, where $19$ per cent of the sample follows the SsHMR for satellite late-type galaxies.
+This proportion matches the proportion of late-type galaxies in our cluster member sample as determined by visual inspection.
 We classify cluster members as late-type galaxies if they exhibit complex morphologies with possible spiral arms or colour difference from the bulk of the population.
-We model the rest of the sample, assuming the SsHMR from central early-type galaxies with a radius inferior to the maximal distance from the cluster core of a modelled cluster member.
+The remaining cluster members are modelled assuming the SsHMR derived from satellite early-type galaxies with radii smaller than the maximum cluster-centric distance of our cluster member selection.
 Hence, the radial dependencies of the SsHMR are only included for early-type galaxies, as this dependence has not been probed by \citet{niemiec2022} for late-type galaxies.